-You might also notice that there is something in you which is aware of all of the stuff which is going on.
+You might also notice that there is something in you which is aware of all of the stuff that is going on.
 You could call it your awareness, or presence.

 It can be lovely to be well aquatinted with that aware part of yourself.
-When you do so you might say that you feel centred or grounded, and that's a good feeling.
+When you are, you might say that you feel centred or grounded, and that's a good feeling.

 I couldn't describe it to you— how I feel myself to be on the inside, because I just get a sense of it.
 But what I can say is that it gives me the reassuring and curious sensation that what I am—what I am in my inner most essential nature, is not limited to my physical body and mental activity.
 I am those things, and I am also so much more.

 Meditation gives me the time, space and courage (!) to learn about the temperament and idiosyncrasies of of my body and mind.
 The good and bad, the talents, the patterns and the habits.
 And I feel that all of this practical self knowledge helps me to cover the ground of life better.

 Meditation also helps me to connect with that inner most part of myself.
 So far in this blog post I've referred to it as ‘my awareness’ or ‘my being’.
 Some people might call it conciousness, God, or the universe or the Great What Is.
 As a creative and mad poetry enthusaist, I quite love the ideas of the poet Robert Bly.
 He refers to it as ‘the 3rd place’.